Welcome to Get4x Support - We\"re here to help.

 Troubleshooting Get4x Issues

 Money changers are typically licensed by local regulatory authorities in different countries.
-For example, money changers in Singapore come under the purview of the Monetary Authority of Singapore and in Malaysia, it is Bank Negara Malaysia.
+For example, money changers in Hong Kong come under the purview of the Hong Kong Customs and Excise Department and in Malaysia, it is Bank Negara Malaysia.
 Get4x only lists licensed money changers across local cities, and we do our utmost best to verify that all money changers on the platform have the proper licenses.

 While we try our best to ensure that all information on Get4x is accurate, there may be instances when information on the money changer outlets requires an update.
 If so, do feel free to contact us through our feedback form to suggest a change.